ttolson-code/seafood-app/README.md

 # Seafood App

 ## Backend
-- node.js
+- Node.js
-- express
+- Express.js
-- mongoDB
+- MongoDB

 ## Frontend
 - React

 ## Features

 **Fish Finder**

-Frontend

 - Display all available species, can be filterd by "all", "wild", "farmed".
-- Search bar that allows dynamically searching across all species and displaying real-time dropdown list of results.
+- Search bar that allows searching across all species and displaying real-time dropdown list of results.
-- Dynamic individual page loading of each species displaying species data.
+- Individual pages of each species displaying species data.

-Backend

 **News**

-Frontend

-Backend
+TODO: Add 'New' section features.

 ## Data